-- 5.5 When processing Personal Data, the first data protection principle requires that it must be done lawfully and in a fair and transparent manner.
-Personal Data is considered to be lawfully processed if one of the following conditions apply: - The Data Subject has given their consent to the processing - The processing is necessary for: - the performance of a contract to which the Data Subject is a party - the compliance with any legal obligation of the Council as a Data Controller - the protection the vital interests of the Data Subject.
-This means a life or death situation - the exercise of a function conferred on the Council by law - for the exercise of any other function of a public nature exercised in the public interest by the Council - for the purposes of legitimate interests of the Council subject to the legitimate rights and freedoms of the Data Subject. - 5.6 When processing Special Categories of Data a further processing condition set out in the Data Protection Legislation is required. - 5.7 The second data protection principle requires that Personal Data should only be used for the purpose(s) for which it is collected and not for any incompatible purpose.
-If it is to be used for any other purpose then the individual concerned must be informed and there must be a legal basis for processing the Personal Data for the other purpose.
+- 6.5 When processing personal data, the first data protection principle requires that it must be done lawfully and in a fair and transparent manner.
+Personal data is considered to be lawfully processed if one of the following conditions apply: - The data subject has given their consent to the processing. - The processing is necessary for: - The performance of a contract to which the data subject is a party. - The compliance with any legal obligation of the council as a Data Controller. - The protection the vital interests of the data subject.
+This means a life or death situation. - The exercise of a function conferred on the council by law. - For the exercise of any other function of a public nature exercised in the public interest by the council. - For the purposes of legitimate interests of the council subject to the legitimate rights and freedoms of the data subject. - 6.6 When processing Special Categories of Data a further processing condition set out in the data protection legislation is required.
+(See section three of this policy). - 6.7 The second data protection principle requires that personal data should only be used for the purpose(s) for which it is collected and not for any incompatible purpose.
+If it is to be used for any other purpose then the individual concerned must be informed and there must be a legal basis for processing the personal data for the other purpose.